Stormy Scene by William Fortescue, Wildlife Photographer of the Year.

 Wildlife Photographer of the Year is the most prestigious photography event of its kind, providing a global platform that showcases some of the best photography talent from around the world for nearly 60 years.
 Launching in 1965, today the competition receives entries from 117 countries and territories all over the world, highlighting its enduring appeal.
 This year’s award-winning images will embark on an international tour that will allow them to be seen by well over a million people.

 Open Wednesday - Sunday, 10am - 5pm, from Thursday 24 October 2024 - Sunday 20 April 2025.
-In the Waterhall at Birmingham Museum & Art Gallery.
+In the Waterhall at Birmingham Museum & Art Gallery (the entrance can be found on Edmund Street).

 Pre-book to guarantee entry.
 Alternatively you can buy tickets on arrival (subject to availability).